-We jumped at the opportunity to participate in the multi wood species log procurement offering during the Winter Solstice.
+We jumped at the opportunity to participate in the multi-wood species log procurement offering during the spring equinox season opening.

-The Cypress logs were purchased free of all duties and tariffs and were grown and raised in the Carolinas in the good ole’ USA.
+The Bald Cypress logs were purchased free of all duties and tariffs and were grown and raised here in the Carolinas in the good ole USA.

-Our purchase of a large inventory of premium Cypress logs at this great price allows us to offer a limited number of Cypress log home packages at a heavily discounted price.
+Our purchase of a large inventory of premium Bald Cypress logs at a great price allows us to offer a limited number of Bald Cypress log home packages at a heavily discounted price.

 These Cypress packages will be offered at 50% off using our standard 8" x 6" Log Profile using the Builder/Dealer Wholesale Materials Specification.